-Following a complimentary chauffeur-driven trip to the airport, board a flight to Oslo before transferring to Alesund.
-On arrival, we will arrange a private transfer to take you to Hotel Brosundet, a design gem in the heart of the town, set right on the water’s edge.
+Board your flight to Oslo before transferring to Alesund.
+On arrival, pick up your hire car and drive the short distance to Hotel Brosundet, a design gem in the heart of the town, set right on the water’s edge.
 For a seriously special occasion, ask us about securing the Molja Lighthouse as your room, a 150-year-old, converted lighthouse stood on the pier at the entrance to the port that looks out over the Atlantic Ocean from a very special vantage point.
+A VIP meet & greet with our local ground handler, at the hotel, will ensure that you will get the best of your stay in the region.
 Having settled in, venture into Alesund, a beautiful small port with an eclectic vibe where you can soak up Art Nouveau architecture and Norwegian culture while sampling the best coffee in the country.

 Stay: Hotel Brosundet

-Collect your hire car and, under your own steam, make the short journey to Hotel Storfjord.
+After breakfast and under your own steam, make the short journey to Hotel Storfjord.
 Overlooking the stunning fjord of the same name and looking like something from a Scandinavian folk story, this hotel is an insider’s address hidden in the Sunnmore Alps.
 Here, join a food safari at an authentic fjord farm in the village of Glomset to gain insights into how food is hunted, fished and foraged and taste the seasonal berries, mushrooms, plants and herbs.
 Let a local family teach you traditional baking methods and enjoy the fruits of your labours.

 Hotel Storfjord, with its homely atmosphere bills itself as a ‘slow life hideaway’.
 While there’s plenty to satisfy an adventurous spirit, slow down as well and let the day drift by in languid luxury.
 Step outside and take in the fresh mountain air.
 Stroll the six acres of private grounds and venture into the neighbouring forest.

 From Hotel Storfjord make the scenic, 100-kilometre drive to the UNESCO-heritage listed Geirangerfjord, a region famed for its towering cliffs and powerful waterfalls.
 Consider the longer route via Trollstigen, a series a of tight switchbacks that ascend a high mountain pass.
 Descend to the fjord shore on the thrilling switchbacks of the Eagle Road.
 Next, board a car ferry to cruise along the fjord from Geiranger to Hellesylt, soaking up the stunning views of the famous waterfalls: the Seven Sisters, The Suitor, and the Bridal Veil.

 Make the most of your day and spend your time exploring further.
 Set out by car or choose to uncover the countryside on foot or by bike.
 Explore what many believe to be the most beautiful valley in Norway and trek through the Norangsdalen or take the challenge and hike to the summit of Slogen.
 Paddle the still waters of the fjord or feel the spray on your face on a high-powered sea safari.

 Make the return journey to Alesund.
-After the scenic drive, and having dropped off your car, settle back into the hip Hotel Brosundet.
+After the scenic drive, settle back into the hip Hotel Brosundet.
 Freshen up and enjoy a stroll to explore the town’s atmospheric corners.
 Discover the town’s history and resurrection after a devastating fire.
 Climb to the Akslafjellet and admire the panoramic view over Alesund and its fishhook-shaped peninsula as well as the mountains and islands beyond from the hilltop.

 Stay: Hotel Brosundet